Back to Blog

 Jump Process Evolution

 Animation 3: Compound Poisson jump process over 252 trading days.
-Top: Cumulative shock value Z(t) with discrete jumps marked by red stars.
-Between jumps, Z(t) remains constant, no continuous drift component.
-Bottom: Jump counting process N(t) following Poisson(λ).
-Statistics update in real-time showing empirical jump rate converging to theoretical 5%.
+Top: cumulative shock value Z(t)Z(t) with discrete jumps marked by red stars.
+Between jumps, Z(t)Z(t) remains constant because there is no continuous drift component.
+Bottom: jump counting process N(t)N(t) following Poisson(λ), with the empirical jump rate converging toward the theoretical 5%.

 Section 3: Independence and Joint Distributions